 –Justice League of America #42

 The JLA decides to invite famous rookie superhero Metamorpho (Rex Mason) onto the team.
 But the invisible alien known as the Unimaginable, wanting to join the JLA in his place, shows up and commences fighting Metamorpho before the hero can even give an answer.
 The JLA assists Metamorpho to fight off the indiscernible threat, which becomes cognizable by taking control of inanimate objects and forming into a few monstrous creatures.
 After fending off the Unimaginable’s sundry forms, Metamorpho tells the JLA that he isn’t interested in being on the team!
 He doesn’t even want to be a super hero.
 He just wants to be a regular guy and date his girlfriend Sapphire Stagg.
 Just then, the Unimaginable makes its presence known inside the Secret Sanctuary, revealing that it has been watching the JLA for nearly a year and now wants to be on the team.
 The JLA says no way, prompting the Unimaginable to summon several alien shock troopers to fight the heroes.
 Metamorpho saves the JLA then disguises himself as one of the bad aliens in order to track a fleeing Unimaginable into deep space.
 The heroes, traveling in a protective Green Lantern sphere-construct, track Metamorpho to a planet whose sun is going super nova.
 There, the Unimaginable is in the process of re-energizing by sucking energy from the exploding star.
 Green Lantern turns his friends into negative radiant energy so they can merge with the exploding star and get sucked into the Unimaginable.
 Once inside the Unimaginable’s body, the JLA (and Metamorpho) beat the shit out of the beast from the inside, causing it to run away in pain.
 Back on Earth, Green Lantern tries to turn Metamorpho back into regular ol’ Rex Mason, but, due to yellow radiation in his molecular composition, Green Lantern’s ring has no effect.
 The JLA offers Metamorpho a spot as the team’s first “standby member,” to which Metamorpho agrees.
-As we learn in Justice League of America #44, several members of the JLA, having had contact with the Unimaginable, contract a strange virus (comprised of microscopic antibodies from the Unimaginable itself) that lays dormant within their bodies but begins an incubation process that will last a few weeks.
+As we learn in a reference in Justice League of America #44, several members of the JLA, having had contact with the Unimaginable, contract a strange virus (comprised of microscopic antibodies from the Unimaginable itself) that lays dormant within their bodies but begins an incubation process that will last a few weeks.
 The infected JLAers—Superman, Batman, Green Lantern, the Atom, and Flash—immediately spread the virus to their closest loved ones, with Batman unknowingly giving it to Robin, for example.

 –REFERENCE: In The Brave & The Bold #68.
 Metamorpho invites Batman to the opulent mansion of his benefactor, the mad scientist Simon Stagg.
 There, Batman meets the genius Stagg and his Neanderthal manservant Java.
 Metamorpho also introduces his girlfriend Sapphire (Stagg’s daughter) to the Caped Crusader.